MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 [Device Update for IoT Hub](/azure/iot-hub-device-update) is a service that enables safe, secure, and reliable over-the-air (OTA) IoT device updates.
 Device Update for IoT Hub can group devices and specify which devices should receive an update.
 Operators can view the status of update deployments and whether each device successfully applies the required updates.

-If an update fails, Device Update helps operators identify the devices that failed to apply the update and see the failure details.
+If an update fails, Device Update helps operators identify the devices that failed and see the failure details.
 The ability to identify which devices failed can eliminate hours of trying to manually pinpoint the failure source.

 Device Update monitors the status of device deployments and updates, and reports how many devices are compliant with the highest version available compatible update.

 ### Observability and monitoring

-To manage overall solution reliability, you should monitor every component of your IoT solution and define alert procedures.
+To manage overall solution reliability and define alert procedures, you should monitor every component of your IoT solution.
 All Azure IoT services publish metrics that describe service health and availability.
 To establish end-to-end observability, also consider the metrics that you need on the device side.
 Use these metrics as part of your overall solution reliability monitoring.

 IoT application monitoring and diagnostics are crucial for availability and resiliency.
 If something fails, you need to know that it failed, when it failed, and why.
 By monitoring the operation of an IoT application and devices against a healthy state, you can detect and fix reliability issues.